 🇺🇦 Ukraine · NSSMC · Virtual Assets Act 2022

-Ukraine Crypto License: NSSMC VASP Registration 2026
+Ukraine Crypto Licence: NSSMC VASP Registration 2026

-Ukraine passed the Virtual Assets Act in February 2022, establishing one of Eastern Europe's first comprehensive crypto regulatory frameworks.
+Ukraine passed the Virtual Assets Act in February 2022, establishing one of Eastern Europe's first complete crypto regulatory frameworks.
 The National Securities and Stock Market Commission (NSSMC) oversees VASP registration.
 Despite ongoing wartime conditions, Ukraine's crypto ecosystem remains one of the world's most active — driven by donations, remittances, and grassroots adoption.
 Registration is fast and affordable, though banking access requires careful planning.

 1–3 mo